-From the first moment I got there, I had the feeling I step back in time and I expected to see women wearing vintage swimsuits, children playing in the sand with old toys and German songs playing on the radio.
+From the first moment I got there, I had the feeling I had stepped back in time, and I expected to see women wearing vintage swimsuits, children playing in the sand with old toys, and German songs playing on the radio.

 Wannsee can give you this kind of feeling, but also it has everything you need for a relaxing day at the beach.
 And you can reach it within 45 minutes from Berlin city center.